-The LLFA encourages the applicant to maximise the use of sustainable drainage systems (SuDS) when designing the surface water drainage scheme for the development site.
+The applicant is encouraged to maximise the use of sustainable drainage systems (SuDS) when designing the surface water drainage scheme for the development site.
 That is because sustainable drainage systems offer significant advantages over conventional piped drainage systems in reducing flood risk.